 Do you provide COVID-19 vaccine?

 Our centre is a COVID-19 Vaccination Clinic.
-We provide Comirnaty, Pfizer COVID-19 Vaccine.
+We provide Pfizer, Moderna and Novavax COVID-19 Vaccines.
 If you are 5-year-old and above, please make appointment for the vaccine with our nurses or doctors ASAP to protect yourself and the community.

 How are diagnostic test results managed?